 Causal Inference: The Mixtape by Scott Cunningham

-The Effect: An Introduction to Research Design and Causality by Nick Huntington-Klein
+The Effect: An Introduction to Research Design and Causality by Nick Huntington-Klein, and these cool graphs

 Foundations of Program Evaluation: Regression Tools for Impact Analysis by Jesse Lecy & Federica Fusi